-As of June 28, 2013 and June 29, 2012, we had unrecognized tax benefits of \$28.7 million and \$13.4 million for various federal, foreign, and state income tax matters.
-Unrecognized tax benefits increased by \$15.3 million.
-Our total unrecognized tax benefits that, if recognized, would affect our effective tax rate were \$15.9 million and \$4.2 million , respectively, as of June 28, 2013 and June 29, 2012.
+As of June 27, 2014 and June 28, 2013, we had unrecognized tax benefits of \$28.2 million and \$28.7 million, respectively, for various federal, foreign, and state income tax matters.
+Our total unrecognized tax benefits that, if recognized, would affect our effective tax rate were \$1.0 million as of June 27, 2014.
 These unrecognized tax benefits are presented on the accompanying consolidated balance sheet net of the tax effects of net operating loss carryforwards.

 We account for interest and penalties related to unrecognized tax benefits as part of our provision for income taxes.
-We accrued \$0.1 million interest as of June 28, 2013 and did not accrue any amount for such interest as of June 29, 2012.
+We accrued such interest of \$0.1 million as of June 27, 2014 and \$0.1 million as of June 28, 2013.
 No penalties have been accrued.